bbolli/tumblr-utils/README.md

 On 2015-06-04, I made the v2 API the default on the master branch.
 The former master branch using the v1 API is still available on Github as `api-v1`, but will no longer be updated.
+The one feature that's only available with the old API is the option to backup password-protected blogs.
+There's no way to pass a password in Tumblr's v2 API.

 ### License